mattmallencode/crm/README.md

 *User Story ID:  14*

-As a Sherpa user I want to search for a specific contact using a search bar.
+As a Sherpa user I want to search for a specific contact(s) using a search bar.

 #### Sort Contacts